quanie/ASTEN/README.md

 Wei Liu, University of Technology Sydney - https://sites.google.com/site/weiliusite/

+Contributing back bug fixes and improvements is polite and encouraged.
+If you have any question, feel free to contact Quan Do.

 #Reference
 Quan Do, Wei Liu, ASTEN: an Accurate and Scalable Approach to Coupled Tensor Factorization, in Proceedings of the International Joint Conference in Neural Networks (IJCNN), 2016

 #Copyright
 This software is free for research projects.
 If you publish your results obtained from this software, please cite our paper:

     @inproceedings{Do16,
       author = {Quan Do and Wei Liu}, title = {ASTEN: An Accurate and Scalable Approach to Coupled Tensor Factorization}, booktitle = {IEEE International Joint Conference in Neural Networks (IJCNN)}, year = {2016},
     }

-Contributing back bug fixes and improvements is polite and encouraged.
-If you have any question, feel free to contact Feng Zhou.